Mike Leigh: 1996–2009: International recognition

-2000s
+He followed that success with Career Girls (1997) and Topsy-Turvy (1999), a period drama about the creation of Gilbert and Sullivan's The Mikado.
 The anger inherent in Leigh's material, in some ways typical of the Thatcher years, softened after her departure from the political scene.
 In 2005, Leigh returned to directing for the stage after many years with a new play, Two Thousand Years, at the Royal National Theatre.
 The play deals with divisions within a left-wing secular Jewish family when one of the younger members finds religion.
 It was the first time Leigh had drawn on his Jewish background for material.
 In 2002, Leigh directed the working-class drama All or Nothing.
 The same year, he became chairman for his alma mater, London Film School.
 He remained chair until March 2018, when he was succeeded by Greg Dyke.

 In 2004, he directed his ninth feature film, Vera Drake, a period film about a working-class woman (Imelda Staunton) who performs illegal abortions during the 1950s.
 The film premiered at the 61st Venice International Film Festival to rapturous reviews, winning the Golden Lion for Best Film and the Volpi Cup for Best Actress for Staunton.
 Review aggregator Rotten Tomatoes gave the film an approval rating of 92% with the consensus, "with a piercingly powerful performance by Imelda Staunton, Vera Drake brings teeming humanity to the controversial subject of abortion."
 The film received 11 British Academy Film Award nominations, winning three awards, for Best Director, Best Actress in a Leading Role and Best Costume Design.
 The film was also nominated for three Academy Awards, for Best Director, Best Actress, and Best Screenplay.

 In 2008, Leigh released a modern-day comedy, Happy-Go-Lucky, starring Sally Hawkins.
 It debuted at the Berlin International Film Festival, where Hawkins won the Silver Bear for Best Actress.
 The film was a critical success, with many praising Hawkins's performance.
 She received many awards, including a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 The same year, Leigh was elected a Fellow of the Royal Society of Literature.

-2010s
+2010–present

 In 2010, Leigh released his film Another Year, starring Jim Broadbent, Ruth Sheen, and Lesley Manville.
 It premiered at the 2010 Cannes Film Festival in competition for the Palme d'Or.
 The film was shown at the 54th London Film Festival before its general British release date on 5 November 2010.
-The film was also a success in the U.S., with Ebert giving the film his highest rating, four out of four stars, and writing, "Not quite every year brings a new Mike Leigh film, but the years that do are blessed with his sympathy, penetrating observation, and instinct for human comedy...Leigh's 'Another Year' is like a long, purifying soak in empathy."
+The film was also a success in the U.S., with Ebert giving the film his highest rating, four out of four stars, and writing, "Not quite every year brings a new Mike Leigh film, but the years that do are blessed with his sympathy, penetrating observation, and instinct for human comedy...Leigh's Another Year is like a long, purifying soak in empathy."
 At the 83rd Academy Awards, Leigh was nominated for Best Original Screenplay, losing to The King's Speech.